 - Sir Rodney from The Wizard of Id once tried to use this trope by telling a larger attacker that he had a black belt.
 Turned out the guy had the black suspenders.

-- An early Garfield strip showed a mailman assuming a karate pose and warning Garfield not to attack him.
+- An early Garfield strip showed a mailman assuming a karate pose and warning Garfield not to attack him because he knows karate.
 But Garfield, being a cat, is much too small and moves much too fast for the mailman to land any blows, and bites and claws him repeatedly in a Big Ball of Violence, leaving the postman with Amusing Injuries.
+The last line of the strip: "And I know fast and furious."

 - In one of Tyler Perry's Madea plays, one character tells Madea that she knows Tae-Bo.
 Unimpressed, Madea responds "And I know 'whup-your-ass!'"